elgw/deconwolf/USAGE.md

 negligable (if not, please report a bug).
 This is because the FFT libraries have a limited precision.

+- Do you have more than one GPU or "cldevice"?
+Then you can tell **dw** which one to use with the `--cldevice n` argument, where $n$ is the number of the device to use, the first one has number $0$.

 ### Do I really need to specify the number of iterations?

 RL-based deconvolution methods are iterative and don't know when to stop.
-While some programs have automatic stop conditions we argue that it is better if the user specify that manually for two reasons:
+While some programs have automatic stop conditions we argue that it is better if the user specify the number of iterations for two reasons:

 1. How many iterations that are wanted/needed/optimal depends on downstream analysis.
 And who knows what your purposes are?